shadowed1/Chard/README.md

 <br>

 - Supports running Wayland/X11 apps directly in chroot.
-- Uses Sommelier communicate with ChromeOS' and support X11 Desktop Environments and Apps.
+- Uses Sommelier to communicate with ChromeOS and support X11 Desktop Environments and Apps.
 - Runs GUI apps with full GPU acceleration.

 <br>